 - What if I need assistance filling out VA benefits forms?

-The University's Veterans Resource and Information Center (VRIC), located in room 603 of the Arkansas Student Union, is eager to assist you.
-You may contact the VRIC staff by calling (479) 575-8742.
+The University's Veteran and Military-Affiliated Student Center, located in suites 115-116 of Garland Center, is eager to assist you.
+You may contact the Center's staff by calling (479) 575-8742.
 In addition, the Washington County Veterans Service Officer is located in the Washington County Courthouse at the intersection of N. College and Dickson St. You may contact the officer by calling (479) 444-1767.

 - What medical care is available to me?